-To enable easy integration and a simple workflow for gate virtualization during compilation and runtime, QVM provides the virtual circuit IR (VC-IR) (Fig. 3).
+To enable easy integration and a simple workflow for gate virtualization during compilation and runtime, QVM provides the virtual circuit IR (VC-IR) (Fig. 5).
 In total, the VC-IR provides three main data structures: (1) A virtual circuit (VC), which can contain virtual gates and consists of several fragments, (2) an operation graph G{op} and (3) a qubit graph G_q , as described below:

-Virtual Circuit and Virtual Gates.
+Virtual circuit and virtual gates.
 A VC extends the traditional abstraction of a quantum circuit by additionally incorporating the functionality of consisting of a set of fragments and allowing virtual gates to be part of its instructions.

-A fragment describes a subset of qubits that are not connected to other qubits in the VC via a real two-qubit gate.
+A fragment describes subcircuit consisting of a subset of the operations of the original circuit that operate on a subset of qubits that are not connected to other qubits in the VC via a real two-qubit gate.
 We implement fragments by using a separate qubit register for each fragment.

-A virtual gate expresses the notion of the virtualization of a binary quantum gate (§ 2.2).
-A virtual gate is a binary quantum gate that does not require a real connection between its two qubits.
+A virtual gate expresses the notion of the virtualization of a two-qubit quantum gate (§ 2.3).
+A virtual gate is a two-qubit gate that does not require a real connection between its two qubits.
 Therefore, a conventional transpiler or circuit optimizer would treat a virtual gate as two one-qubit gates.
 Hence, a virtual gate has no influence on, e.g., the assignment and routing of qubits.
-A virtual gate can be split into two parameterized one-qubit gates, whose instantiations are inserted during execution (§ 5.2).
+A virtual gate can be split into two one-qubit gates, whose instantiations are inserted during execution (§ 5.2).
+Operation graph.

-Operation Graph.
 The operation graph G{op} expresses the gate dependencies of the VC as a directed acyclic graph (DAG).
 G{op} is a graph in which the vertices are the two-qubit gates of the circuits, and the edges represent the direct dependencies between the respective operations via a qubit wire.
 Therefore, each edge contains the respective qubit as an attribute.

-Qubit Graph.
+Qubit graph.
 To efficiently represent the connections between qubits of a VC, we utilize the representation of a qubit graph G_q , where the qubits are the vertices.
 An edge exists between two qubits when the qubits are connected with at least one two-qubit gate.
 So, the connected subgraphs of G_q directly correspond to the VC's fragments.
 Each edge holds a weight with the number of two-qubit gates between the two qubits.
-Gate Virtualization API.
-To efficiently virtualize gates, the VC-IR exposes two main functions: